 The 16-bed Medical Intensive Care Unit provides the foundation for critical care training.
 Fellows lead rounds under the guidance of faculty, supervise procedures, and provide didactics to residents and students on service.
 Proficiency with critical care ultrasonography and mechanical ventilation are also emphasized.
 Additional critical care training occurs in the Surgical Anesthesia Intensive Care Unit, the Heart and Vascular Intensive Care Unit, and the Trauma Service in the second and third years of training.
-We have an outstanding outpatient referral base from Central Pennsylvania.

 On the pulmonary inpatient consultation service fellows learn about the diagnosis and management of pulmonary diseases including a variety of obstructive, vascular, and interstitial lung diseases.
 Pulmonary issues of the immunocompromised patient are also regularly encountered.
 This service also assumes primary care on all cystic fibrosis patients admitted to the medical center.